clindop/dicom-sr/input/pagecontent/background.md

 ### Problem Statement
 Problem Statement:

 DICOM Structured Report (DICOM SR) is a standard for recording clinical imaging observations made regarding an diagnostic or interventional imaging procedure.
-Imaging Observations are made by humans, such as a sonographer making measurements on recently acquired ultrasound image, a Radiologist recording observations on an suspected legion, or by a machine, such as an automated AI Algorithm providing qualitative and quantitative observations.
+Imaging Observations are made by humans, such as a sonographer making measurements on recently acquired ultrasound image, a Radiologist recording observations on an suspected lesions, or by a machine, such as an automated AI Algorithm providing qualitative and quantitative observations.

 DICOM SR is widely adopted by Imaging-based devices and IT systems.
 Non-imaging based Healthcare IT Systems, generally, do not support DICOM SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
-HL7 has defined Observations as the standardized methor for recoring clinical obesrvations.
+HL7 has defined Observations as the standardized method for recording clinical obesrvations.
 Bridging the two standards for clinical imaging observations is necessary for interoperability between these type of systems.

 ### scope